Random regular graphs and the systole of a random surface: The models

 Cubic ribbon graphs with $2N$ vertices can also be described by partitions of the set $\{1,2,\ldots,6N\}$.
 We label the vertices with the numbers $1,2,\ldots 2N$ and the half-edges emanating from the vertices $1,2,\ldots,6N$, in such a way that the cyclic order of the half-edges at the vertex $i$ corresponds to $(3i-2,3i-1,3i)$ for all $1\leq i\leq 2N$, as in figure \ref{fig_labvert} below.

 A partition $\omega$ then corresponds to a cubic ribbon graph $\Gamma(\omega)$ by connecting two half-edges if they form a pair in the partition.

 It is not difficult to see that we obtain all possible cubic ribbon graphs like this.
 In fact, because of the labeling, we even obtain many isomorphic copies of every graph.
+This means that we can interpret $\Omega_N^o$ and $\Omega_N$ with the probability measures induced by counting measures as probability spaces for random cubic graphs as well.
 We note that also the properties of the graph do not depend on the ordering of the pairs.
 So events depending only on graph theoretic properties, like those depending only on the properties of the resulting surface, have the same probability in $\Omega_N^o$ and $\Omega_N$.
+The model for random cubic graphs that we obtain is a well known model for random cubic graphs (see for example \cite{Bol2} or \cite{Wor}) that is sometimes called the \emph{Configuration model}.

 The cubic ribbon graph corresponding to a partition is dual to the triangulation of the surface corresponding to this same partition.
 That is to say, we can obtain the graph by adding a vertex to every triangle of the triangulation and then adding an edge between two vertices if the corresponding triangles share a side.
 If we label the graph in the same way as the triangles on the surface, we obtain the cubic ribbon graph corresponding to the partition.